Chart Color Schemes

 Infrastructure

-Dalmeny has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Dalmeny has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-No infrastructure changes have been identified by AreaSearch that could impact this area.
-Key projects include Princes Highway Safety And Capacity: Nowra, NSW To Victorian Border, Low And Mid-Rise Housing Policy, Regional NSW Road Network Safety Improvements, and Corridor Preservation For East Coast High Speed Rail.
+No factors influence an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 0 projects that could impact the area.
+Key projects include Princes Highway Safety And Capacity: Nowra NSW To Victorian Border, Low And Mid-Rise Housing Policy, Regional NSW Road Network Safety Improvements, Corridor Preservation For East Coast High Speed Rail.

 Professional plan users can use the search below to filter and access additional projects.